operator-framework/rukpak/docs/uploading-bundles.md

 ## A note about immutability

-The `binary` source upload handler rejects uploads for non-`binary` bundles and for `binary` bundles that have already been unpacked.
+The `upload` source upload handler rejects uploads for non-`upload` bundles and for `upload` bundles that have already been unpacked.
 This preserves the immutable property of bundles.

 ## Example